ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 (the default behavior), PyACP automatically uploads files to the ACP instance and downloads output files to the local machine.

-Paths passed to the PyACP functions are all relative to the current working directory of the Python instance, with one exception:
+Paths passed to the PyACP functions are all paths on the local machine.
+They can be either absolute paths, or relative to the current working directory of the Python instance.

-The ``external_path`` attribute of the :class:`.CADGeometry` and :class:`.ImportedSolidModel` classes is always relative to the ACP instance's working directory.
+The only exception is the ``external_path`` attribute of the :class:`.CADGeometry` and :class:`.ImportedSolidModel` classes.
+This attribute refers to a path on the server side.
+It can again be an absolute path, or relative to the ACP instance's working directory.
-You can use the :meth:`.CADGeometry.refresh` and :meth:`.ImportedSolidModel.refresh` methods to define the input file, which also handles the upload automatically.
+You can instead use the :meth:`.CADGeometry.refresh` and :meth:`.ImportedSolidModel.refresh` methods to define the input file, which also handles the upload automatically.

 .. note::

-    On local ACP instances, the up- and download methods simply convert the paths to be relative to the ACP instance's working directory.
+    On local ACP instances, the up- and download methods simply convert the paths to be relative to the ACP instance's working directory if needed.

 Loading input files